eminorhan/frontier-torchtitan/README.md

 where `hf_token` is your Hugging Face Hub token.

 * Unlike for CUDA, you will need to install FlashAttention-2 for ROCm separately.
 [This page](https://rocm.docs.amd.com/en/latest/how-to/llm-fine-tuning-optimization/model-acceleration-libraries.html) provides the instructions for that.
-Basically, to intall from source:
+Basically, to install from source:

 ```bash
 git clone https://github.com/ROCm/flash-attention.git